LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/connect-visitors-to-agents-by-skill.md

 Start by creating skills according to your business needs.
 Then assign skills to your agents.
 Finally, assign a skill to each engagement, so that when visitors click on the invitation to chat or message, they are routed to the agent most able to answer the visitor’s question.

-Agent skills are created in the user management area.
+Agent skills are created in the user management area:
 ![](/img/connectvis1 (1).png)

 ## How to create a skill